Sept 7 & 21 – October 19 – November 16

 - Create and implement a peer-reviewed export plan.

-On November 16, your ExEx team will meet with the District Export Council to discuss your Export Plan and the steps you are taking to implement it.
-Members of the DEC will be available to address any export issues or obstacles you need to overcome to execute on your Plan.
+On November 16, ExEx teams will meet with seasoned DEC export professionals to their export plans and the steps they are taking to implement it.
+Members of the DEC make themselves available to address any export issues or obstacles that stand in the way of exports.

 Since 2008, nearly 50 Idaho exporters have used the Export Excellence Program to create proactive export plans for developing export markets that add customers, smooth sales cycles and accelerate profitable growth.
 Export Excellence helps companies create actionable plans for selling to the 6.5 Billion consumers with 70% of the world’s purchasing power who live outside the USA.

 Joseph (JT) Miller International Logistics Manager, KLIM Technical Riding Gear, Rigby, ID

 Ideal candidates exhibit at least one of the following traits:

 - Company responds to export requests but want to be more proactive in developing export markets.

-- You sell into some export markets but would like to identify the best markets for your products.
+- Company sells into some export markets but would like to identify the best markets for your products.

-- You are an experienced exporter who would like to implement a more proactive process for developing your best export markets.
+- Experienced exporter who would like to implement a more proactive process for developing profitable export markets.

 - Selection – Through Spring of 2017, the Idaho DEC will select companies, interns, and coaches for the program.

 - Course Work – Company teams will meet for informational presentations and activities in Boise on September 7 & 21.
 Each team will present an export plan on October 19.
 Teams will discuss the execution of their export plan during a final wrap-up session on November 19.